nvdla/doc/doc/hw/v2/scalability.rst

 Scalability parameters
 ======================

+Note that the current source code has only been tested for the nv_small configuration, and while the nv_small configuration passes many tests, additionall coverage is necessary to get it to tapeout quality.

 +-----------------+-----------------+-----------------+-----------------+
 | **Scalability   | **Description** | **INT8 Large    | **INT8 Small    |
 | Parameter**     |                 | Config(nv_large | Config(nv_small |